ktripa/HydroThink/README.md

 # HydroThink
-We store all the codes and data for out blog Hydrothink here.
+We store all the codes and data for our blog Hydrothink here.